 The numbers that matter most after launch — and where most POD sellers leak margin without noticing:

-If you're running Printify across more than one channel — Shopify, Etsy, eBay — these numbers live in three different dashboards and don't talk to each other.
-Compare strategies in our Printify vs Shopify breakdown and the broader Printify vs Teespring piece for context on which channel mix actually works.
+If you're running Printify across more than one channel — Shopify, Etsy, eBay — these numbers live in three different dashboards that don't talk to each other.
+Compare channel strategies in our Printify vs Shopify breakdown and the broader Printify vs Teespring piece for context on which channel mix actually works.

 For sellers running a Shopify-Etsy stack who are weighing whether to add eBay as a third channel, the Printify Shopify + Etsy integration setup guide and the broader Shopify + Etsy + WooCommerce setup guide cover the multi-channel wiring.
 The full set of Printify integrations is indexed on the Printify integrations hub, with the whole Printify topic covering broader operational and strategic context.